banerjs/blog/notes.md

   - Allow editing of posts
     - Create the XHR endpoints for the edits
     - Hook up the endpoints to the data sources
-- Indicate and implement presence of an index file within a section
-- Less Narcissistic Homepage